-44 Documents such as a sponsorship agreement, invoice to a first customer, certification awarded/ quality assurance, commitment letters from potential consumers, on-going exchanges with regulatory bodies, market research before final stage of a product or service launch or similar evidence.
+&lt;sup>39 Documents such as a sponsorship agreement, invoice to a first customer, certification awarded/ quality assurance, commitment letters from potential consumers, on-going exchanges with regulatory bodies, market research before final stage of a product or service launch or similar evidence.

-- 2. For award criterion 4: The applicants will have to present their application with respect to award criteria 1-3.
+- 1. For award criteria 1-3: Description on how the above award criteria are met are to be presented in the template for candidate teams and clarified during the presentation. - 2.
+For award criterion 4: The applicants will have to present their application with respect to award criteria 1-3.
 Under this criterion the quality of the presentation will be assessed. - 4.
-EIT Women LeadershipAward: in order to participate in the EIT Women LeadershipAward competition, applicants need to fulfil the following admissibility, eligibility and exclusion criteria:
+EIT Woman Leadership & Entrepreneurship Award: in order to participate in the EIT Woman Leadership & Entrepreneurship Award competition, applicants need to fulfil the following admissibility, eligibility and exclusion criteria:

-- The application has been submitted no later than the deadline specified in the call for nominations;

-The online application has been duly completed in Award Force for the EIT Women Leadership Competition Eligibility criteria:
+- The application has been submitted to the EIT no later than the deadline specified in the call for nominations; - The applicant has submitted the template for the EIT Woman Leadership & Entrepreneurship Competition duly completed;